SciML/DiffEqDocs.jl/docs/src/index.md

 ## Supporting and Citing

 The software in this ecosystem was developed as part of academic research.
-If you would like to help support it, please star the repository as such metrics may help us secure funding in the future.
+If you would like to help support it, please star the repository, as such metrics may help us secure funding in the future.
 If you use SciML software as part of your research, teaching, or other activities, we would be grateful if you could cite our work.